carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-5.md

 *   A set of
     [Rewrite Patterns](../../DialectConversion.md#rewrite-pattern-specification)

-    -   These are the set of [patterns](../../QuickstartRewrites.md) used to convert `illegal` operations into a set of zero or more `legal` ones.
+    -   This is the set of [patterns](../../QuickstartRewrites.md) used to convert `illegal` operations into a set of zero or more `legal` ones.

 *   Optionally, a [Type Converter](../../DialectConversion.md#type-conversion).